wahabaftab/wahabaftab.github.io/_posts/2020-07-20-IMDB-Project.md

 title: "IMDB Movie Rating Prediction"
 last_modified_at:
 layout: inner_page
+excerpt: Funky little mechanics tinker away at the apparatus

 ---

 A Beginners project to predict your imdb ratings of upcoming or unseen movies.